MrOnlineCoder/GoJudge/README.md

 * Easy to use client interface built in Vue and Bootstrap
 * Supports different methods for checking participants' solutions
 * Runs submissions in a safe cross-platform sandbox environment
-* Cross-platform: can run both on Windows and Linux!
+* Cross-platform: can run both on Windows and Linux

 ### TODO